BoldizsarZopcsak/Autoencoder-Turorial-Notebook/README.md

 # Autoencoder Turorial Notebook
  A quick introductory jupyter notebook on autoencoders.
-The dataset is the MNIST dataset.
+The dataset is the MNIST dataset, and is automagically downloaded with keras.